1885 - 1916

 The 1911 Census finds the family now living at 62 Station Road, Northwich.
 His father is now aged 56 and still a chemical labourer, his mother is 54 years old.
 They advise that they have been married for 34 years and have had 9 children, 7 of whom have survived.
 Harold is 14 years of age and is a lather boy at a hairdressers, he has 4 siblings still at home; Samuel is a 34 year old hairdresser, Joseph Henry is 26 years old and also a hairdresser, Alfred Ernest is 21 and a tinsmith, Herbert is 7 years of age and is at school.
 Also declared is a nephew, Harry Billington aged 16 and an office boy, born in Liverpool.

 Harold enlisted on the 09th November 1914 in Liverpool, as Private 22928 joining the 20th Battalion of The King's Liverpool Regiment, giving his age as 19 years and 3 months (he was actually 18), and his occupation as hairdresser.
-He was described as being 5’6” tall, weighing 112lbs, with brown eyes and dark brown hair.
-He gives his next of kin as his father Samuel Billington, of 62 Station Road, Northwich.
+He was described as being 5’6” tall, weighing 112lbs, 34” chest, with brown eyes and dark brown hair.
+He stated his religion as Church of England and next of kin as his father Samuel Billington, of 62 Station Road, Northwich.

 On two occasions, Harold was confined to barracks for being absent without leave, on 15th August 1915 (3 days) and 02nd October 1915 (6 days).